{/*

 • Is your target audience busy?
 Or have they found someone better?

 Monitor your keywords.
-Take a couple of days or weeks at a stretch to analyze all the essentials related to your keywords.
-This will tell you whether it was a blip or you need to make some major changes.
+Take a couple of days or weeks to analyze all the essentials related to your keywords.
+This will tell you whether it was a blip or you need to make significant changes.

-So how do you exactly fix the drop in rankings due to one of these situations?
+So, how do you fix the drop in rankings due to one of these situations?

 1. A Change in the Search Engine Algorithm